-All five of the following academic conditions must be met to retain admission to CPDG for the respective summer quarter.
-If any conditions are not met, then the student will be encouraged to apply to MWU CPDG via the traditional application process (i.e. complete a full PharmCAS application, interview again, etc.).
+All five of the following academic conditions must be met to retain admission to the College of Pharmacy for the respective summer quarter.
+If any conditions are not met, then the student will be encouraged to apply to the College of Pharmacy via the traditional application process (i.e. complete a full PharmCAS application, interview again, etc.).

-All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Early Assurance Program for Track 2 students.
-(All courses must be completed by end of spring semester just before transition into CPDG.)
-Refer to the appropriate required coursework for a particular affiliated college or university.
+All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Dual Acceptance Program for Track 2 students.
+(All courses must be completed by end of spring semester just before transition into the College of Pharmacy.)
+Please refer to the appropriate required coursework for a particular affiliated college or university.

-- Students cannot take summer classes at another college or university, even if that school is an Early Assurance Program (DAP or PPA) affiliate school.
+- Students cannot take summer classes at another college or university, even if that school is a DAP affiliate school.

 - Note that some affiliated colleges or universities require placement exams and have special requirements for students who earn advanced placement credit.